erlwes/BitlockerRecoveryKeyToBarcode/README.md

 ### How it looks
 ![Skjermbilde 2024-07-31 210421](https://github.com/user-attachments/assets/f3425823-f59f-4059-bf48-153f307c7a33)

-# Tips on Scanners 💡
+# Tips 💡
+* Scanners
   * 2D CMOS scanners are recommended.
 Will be the best alternative for scanning barcodes off computer screens.
 Due to ani-reflection coating, laser readers will not always work.
 CCD works under good conditions
   * To prevent  linebreak/enter/carriage return to be suffixed after each scan there is usually provided configuration barcodes that turn this off.
 They can be labeled "Suffix ETX" or "Disable Carriage Return"
 * Hitting the "Escape" character on your keyboard will close the GUI and you will return to your shell